 LED bulbs use less energy than regular incandescent bulbs.
 If you’ve been thinking about switching to LED light bulbs, now is a perfect time.
 You can save significantly on your energy bills when you decide to upgrade your light bulbs.

 These strategies are most effective in a home that has an optimized HVAC system.
-If your system struggles during cooling and heating cycles, HVAC maintenance is highly recommended, and the team at Red Dog Heating, Cooling & Plumbing can help.
+If your system struggles during cooling and heating cycles, HVAC maintenance is highly recommended, and the team at Red Dog Associates can help.
 Contact us today and take the first step to a lower energy bill.

 Image provided by iStock